Affordable Generative Agents: Introduction

 \section{Introduction}

-Constructing an agent based on large language models (LLMs) for the simulation of believable human behavior holds substantial promise \cite{da2019variational, park2022social, xi2023rise}.
+Intelligent agents achieving human-level performance in complex tasks has attracted research efforts for years \cite{mnih2015human,ye2020supervised,ye2020mastering,zhao2023rlogist}.
+Recently, constructing an agent based on large language models (LLMs) for the simulation of believable human behavior has shown substantial promise \citep{da2019variational, park2022social, lan2023llm, xi2023rise}.
 A believable LLM agent is characterized by its ability to interact with other agents or humans, respond to environmental changes, and generate responses and behaviors that are perceived by humans as authentic, natural, and in alignment with expectations.
-Such agents could be utilized for diverse applications, such as simulating the potential impacts of policies \cite{zhang2023unleashing, tornberg2023simulating} or sociological theories on humans \cite{gao2023s}, creating Non-Player Characters (NPCs) \cite{laird2001human, gong2023mindagent} in games, and developing embodied intelligence akin to social robots \cite{cherakara2023furchat} or domestic service robots \cite{puig2020watch, yang2023plug}.
+Such agents could be utilized for diverse applications, such as simulating the potential impacts of policies \citep{zhang2023unleashing, tornberg2023simulating} or sociological theories on humans \citep{gao2023s}, creating Non-Player Characters (NPCs) \citep{laird2001human, gong2023mindagent} in games, and developing embodied intelligence akin to social robots \citep{cherakara2023furchat} or domestic service robots \citep{puig2020watch, yang2023plug}.

 However, while we appreciate the potential and capabilities of these agents, their cost implications also merit attention.
-The crux of the matter is that real-time, long-term invocation of LLMs to handle various types of agent interactions can result in substantial cost consumption.
+The crux of the matter is that frequent and prolonged use of LLMs to handle various types of agent interactions can result in substantial cost consumption.
 Previous studies have highlighted this issue.
-For instance, \citet{park2023generative} construct a virtual town, aka the ``Stanford Town'', to simulate social behavior, with the entire study incurring costs of thousands of dollars. \citet{wang2023humanoid} mimics embodied agents, fulfilling both emotional and rational needs through interaction, with simulations of 2 to 3 agents costing several dollars per hour.

-The cost of believable agent interaction has hindered its use as a low-cost solution for simulating policy impacts and sociological phenomena, especially in long-term, large-scale scenarios.
-The cost, which increases linearly with the number of interactions, is unacceptable, particularly when LLM agents are to be used as NPCs in an open world environment.
+For instance, \citet{park2023generative} construct a virtual town, aka the ``Stanford Town'', to simulate agents spontaneously exploring and interacting with the environment to produce believable behaviors in an open world, with the entire study incurring costs of thousands of dollars. \citet{wang2023humanoid} mimics embodied agents, fulfilling both emotional and rational needs through interaction, with simulations of 2 to 3 agents costing several dollars per hour.
+The cost of believable agent interaction has hindered its application in scenarios requiring large-scale usage.
+For example, simulating long-term, large-scale policy impacts and sociological phenomena, as well as using LLM agents as NPCs in games.